Data Engineer Mock Interview

 Code or discuss in real time

-Get AI grading with line-by-line feedback
+Get AI feedback line by line

 The grader checks correctness, edge cases, performance, code style, and communication.
 For SQL and Python, your code runs and you get instant feedback on what passed and what broke.
 For discussion rounds, it evaluates the completeness and depth of your reasoning.